Why won't my Mac update?

 1. Is your Mac compatible?

-If you're trying to install macOS Ventura as a starting point, it's worth checking that your Mac is actually compatible.
+If you're trying to install macOS Sonoma as a starting point, it's worth checking that your Mac is actually compatible.

 Here's a handy list from Apple that shows you which devices are compatible.